flexiant/kubernetes-install/README.md

 ## Usage

-To create a kubernetes cluster you need one master and at least one slave.
+To create a kubernetes cluster you need one master and at least one node.
 Although several masters are supported only clusters with a master node has been tested.

 The run-list for the master must include 'kubernetes-install::master', with an override of the parameters that configure the environment.
-The attribute `['kubernetes']['nodes']` holds the array of operational slaves.
+The attribute `['kubernetes']['nodes']` holds the array of operational nodes.
 At boot time this attribute should be empty.

-The slave nodes must include 'kubernetes-install:node' in their run-list.
+The node nodes must include 'kubernetes-install:node' in their run-list.
 Once the node is operational, update the `['kubernetes']['nodes']` attribute for the master node at the Chef server, so that the node can be registered.

-When removing a slave node, be sure to also remove the node from the attribute, so the master doesn't try to reconfigure the missing member.
+When removing a node node, be sure to also remove the node from the attribute, so the master doesn't try to reconfigure the missing member.

 ### Cluster management